-Harvard Medical School recently published an informative guide on serum and everything you need to know.
+Harvard Medical School published an informative guide on serum and everything you need to know.
 You've probably seen so many serums perusing while websites and beauty aisles, and you may or may not have found the right one for you.
 Believe me, it takes time.
-As a beauty editor, it wasn't until this year that I finally found my holy grail serum that I shared in this essay.
+As a beauty editor, it wasn't until this year that I finally found my holy grail serum.
 I've had to break up with bottle after bottle, so you're not alone if you share the same struggle.

 How to Pick a Serum

 You should typically use a serum after cleansing and before moisturizing.
 Your reason for picking a serum should be based on your personal skin concern.
 "I use and recommend serums that have a combination of vitamin C, vitamin E, and ferulic acid," Waldman told Harvard.
 "There is good literature that shows that vitamin C, in particular, can prevent brown spots, reverse damage from ultraviolet rays, and stimulate the growth of new collagen.”

 All in all, it's important to educate yourself on ingredients that combat certain skin concerns.
 As the article mentions, for things like inflammation it's better to lean on retinol and niacinamide.
 Ingredients like kojic acid and glycolic acid fight uneven skin tones and hyperpigmentation.

 In the article, Maryam M. Asgari, MD, associate professor in the department of dermatology at Harvard Medical School says, "Not all serums work the same.
 How well they work depends on the active ingredients, the formulation, the vehicle, and the stability of the compound."